aerickson/test_repo/README.md

 # see that no files are checked unless they're staged (or in -a/-all mode)
 pre-commit run

-# run on all files with verbose
-pre-commit run --all --verbose
-# It should complain about bad urls in bad.txt.
-# - Commit was possible with 'git commit -n' to skip pre-commit hooks.

 # testing commit blocking on failure:
 # 1. change a file (add a bad URL to see a failure)
 vi test_file